Smudge202/smudge202.github.io/_posts/2016-07-06-mytested-aspnetcore-mvc.md

 At a glance, the framework appears to encompass two key areas:

-  * Instantiation and Execution of the ASP Pipeline (though it's hard to tell exactly how _involved_ this is from the website).
+  * Instantiation and execution of the ASP Pipeline (though it's hard to tell exactly how _involved_ this is from the website).
   * Fluent Assertions (not to be mistaken for the well know [Fluent Assertions](http://www.fluentassertions.com/) framework).